 PWBF's staff is a blend of social service, youth development, and maritime arts experienced employees.

+Fiscal Supervisor, Public Health Management Corporation.
 Rachel Viddy has over 15 years of experience in the Out-of-School Time (OST)/youth development field.
-Currently she works at Public Health Management Corporation (PHMC) as a Fiscal Supervisor and is responsible for managing a team of Fiscal Monitors and Program Specialists which provides fiscal compliance and programmatic oversight to the City of Philadelphia’s funded OST initiative.
+As a Fiscal Supervisor for Public Health Management Corporation (PHMC) Ms. Viddy is responsible for managing a team of Fiscal Monitors and Program Specialists which provides fiscal compliance and programmatic oversight to the City of Philadelphia’s funded OST initiative.
 Prior to PHMC, Rachel served as a Program Officer with Philadelphia Safe and Sound and ran middle school-focused OST programs for a small non-profit agency.
 In addition to her experience in youth development, Rachel has also worked on international development projects in the Middle East and Sub-Saharan Africa and in consumer products brand management for a private sector company.
 She holds a MBA and a MA in International Affairs from Columbia University and a BA in Political Science and Development Economics from Georgetown University.

 Brett Hart, the organization’s Executive grew up in Frankford, four blocks from the location of the shop.
 He is a Tall Ship Captain and wooden boat builder with eight years of direct service experience working with at-risk youth form Philadelphia.
 Prior to joining PWBF, Brett was employed by the Los Angeles Maritime Institute going to sea with teenage students from East Los Angeles.
 He was the Captain and Director of Maritime Education for Philadelphia City Sail on board their 75′ Schooner North Wind, traveling for extended periods with Philadelphia teenagers.
 Brett worked as a boat-building educator for PWBF’s in-school, industrial arts program Canoe Build, from 2000 to 2003, and returned as Executive Director in the fall of 2009.